Neymar scored a potentially crucial goal to help Barcelona to a 1-1 draw against Atletico Madrid in their Supercopa first leg on Wednesday.

 Clear-cut chances were few and far between for Barca and Andres Iniesta tried his luck from range but his effort was comfortably saved by Courtois.

-Barcelona looked the more likely to find a winner and saw Xavi curl a free kick just over on 72 minutes.
+Barcelona looked the more likely to find a winner and had Xavi curl a free kick just over on 72 minutes.

-Courtois came out quickly to block a Sanchez shot at the back post minutes later as the visitors took control of the contest.
+Courtois came out quickly to block an Alexis shot at the back post minutes later as the visitors took control of the contest.

-A tired-looking home side was pinned back into its defensive half but it remained compact enough to keep Barcelona at bay and set up an intriguing second leg at Camp Nou.
+A tired-looking Atletico were pinned back into their defensive half but they remained compact enough to keep Barcelona at bay.